 New York, NY 10020

-I try to answer mail as soon as I can, with a postcard back to you.
-I hope you don't mind waiting!
+I try to answer mail as soon as I can, I hope you don't mind waiting!

 Thank you for your letters, for reading my stories, for visiting me here.